amirongit/notecode/algebra.md

 #### Origin crossing graph
 - if the value of 'c' is 0, solving for intercepts results in (0, 0)
     1. 'x' & 'y' must be isolated
-    2. the resulted equation is solved to get an ordered pair
+    2. resulted equation is solved to get an ordered pair
 - picking the coefficient of a variable for as the other is usually faster
 #### Special case scenarios
 - vertical line